 The WSA SCGE model is set up to represent transactions taking place between individuals, businesses and governments, in terms of consumption, labour, capital, real estate and trade.
 Households provide labour and capital to firms and use the income to purchase goods and services.
 Firms use inputs sourced from other firms, as well as labour and capital, to produce goods and services, which are in turn sold to households and to other firms.
-These transactions are represented for four spatial areas (termed 'regions', which are:
+These transactions are represented for four spatial areas (termed 'regions') as well as the rest of the world:

 - Western Sydney (WS) = r1

 - Rest of Sydney (RoS) = r2

 - Rest of NSW (RoNSW) = r3

 - Rest of Australia (RoAus) = r4

-- Rest of world (ROW) = e
+- Rest of World (ROW) = e